autobrr/autobrr.com/docs/configuration/download-clients.md

 #### Local

-For a local client, meaning autobrr and rTorrent **on the same server** try these.
+For a local client, meaning autobrr and ruTorrent **on the same server** try these.

-Here are a couple of common ways for how to access rTorrent.
+Here are a couple of common ways for how to access ruTorrent.
 Username and password needs to be set in the url as basic auth.

 - Host: `http://user:password@127.0.0.1/rutorrent/plugins/httprpc/action.php`
 - Host: `http://user:password@localhost/rutorrent/plugins/httprpc/action.php`